 Can everybody have PRP?

 Unfortunately not.
-Clients with abnormal platelet function, clotting disorders and chronic liver disease are not suitable for PRP therapy.
-Please remember to disclose your relevant medical history with the Doctor during your consultation.
-The treatment is suitable for all other people regardless of age, gender or race.
+Patients with abnormal platelet function, clotting disorders and chronic liver disease are not suitable for PRP therapy.
+Please remember to disclose your relevant medical history with your Doctor during your consultation.

 Does PRP Therapy need pain relief?

 A light numbing cream is applied prior to treatment to make the process more comfortable.
 Most clients only experience mild discomfort which is the result of the injections and only temporary.

 Are there any risks with PRP Therapy?